Above the Noise - My Story of Chasing Calm - E-book - ePub

 Résumé

-From one of the most outspoken and respected NBA athletes comes a groundbreaking and remarkable memoir chronicling a very public struggle with depression, in the hopes that other young men will not suffer alone"As men, and especially Black men, we don't talk about our mental health enough.
+From one of the most outspoken and respected NBA athletes comes a groundbreaking and remarkable memoir chronicling a very public struggle with depression, in the hopes that other people will not suffer alone"As men, and especially Black men, we don't talk about our mental health enough.
 We struggle to admit when things aren't okay, even when it's obvious to everybody around us.
 I've seen how toxic that can become.

 I've experienced it myself, keeping everything under wraps until your head and heart are full of fire and rage."
 Six-time NBA All-Star DeMar DeRozan has been called a "basketball savant" (ESPN) and "the best closer in the NBA" (GQ).
 But when he went public with his depression, it sparked a conversation that reached far beyond the court.
 By speaking out and breaking the stigma of mental illness, he added a new, seldom-heard voice to the mental health dialogue: that of a successful Black male athlete, openly naming his pain and advocating for others to do the same.